jerolon/FitBit_Tracker_Data_Analytics_Practice/0_Fit_Bit_Tracker_Data_Sorting_and_Filtering.md

 minutes](https://en.wikipedia.org/wiki/Metabolic_equivalent_of_task) is,
 according to wikipedia: “the objective measure of the ratio of the rate at which a person expends energy, relative to the mass of that person”.
-It also says it is a way to grade activity levels.Therefore, we will join it with the minute dataset in order to compare the relationships between them.
+It also says it is a way to grade activity levels.
+Therefore, we will join it with the minute data set in order to compare the relationships between them.

 ``` r